 The annual Celebration of Community Engagement recognizes students, faculty, staff, and community partners who make a difference locally, regionally, nationally, and internationally, through civic and community engagement initiatives.
 Please help us to recognize these individuals and to join us as we come together to celebrate Buffalo State's commitment to partnerships and active citizenship.

-Nominations are now being accepted for the Celebration of Community Engagement Awards.
+The nomination process for the Celebration of Community Engagement Awards will open in late November 2021.
 These awards recognize students, faculty, staff, and community partners who make a difference locally, regionally, nationally, and internationally through civic and community engagement initiatives throughout the academic year.

-Self-nominations are also accepted!
-Please include at least one letter of recommendation from a faculty, staff, or community partner if you wish to self-nominate.
+Students are encouraged to self-nominate, however, please include at least one letter of recommendation from a faculty, staff, or community partner if you wish to self-nominate.

-A virtual or pre-recorded message of the Celebration of Community Engagement will occur on Tuesday, May 4, 2021.
+The Celebration of Community Engagement is scheduled on Tuesday, May 3, 2022.
 More details will be communicated as they become available.

 Outstanding Service-Learning Student: